Daksh14/dusk-wallet-js/README.md

 ```

 ## Syncronization
-To sync with the latest notes, call the `node.js/sync()` function, its arguments are only the
-wasm module and the wallet seed.
-It saves the state in indexedDB and **increments the version number
+To sync with the latest notes, call the `Wallet.sync()`.
+It saves the state in indexedDB and localstorage
-everytime** it inserts a new state.
+it will log the console.error if localstorage or indexedDB is `undefined`

 ## Operations
 After the sync is done and latest state is in the db, you can call
-`balance.js/getBalance()` and calculate the balance with `spendable` and `value` as fields
+`Wallet.getBalance()` and calculate the balance with `spendable` and `value` as fields

 ## Tx history
 run the wallet.getSpentNotes()